Nicole Laliberte, Kate Driscoll Derickson, and Lorraine Dowler

 The history of development studies as a field of academic inquiry can be traced most directly back to the Cold War era when public funding for “development studies” went hand in hand with international development as a state project, particularly in the United States.
 Economists, sociologists, and planners began to take the development of the “Third World” as an object of analysis, partially in response to new funding opportunities and a discursive context legitimating it as a field of study.
 By the 1960s, geographers began to take (so-called) “Third World” modernization and development as an object of research.
 Geographers’ engagement with development as intervention, and eventually the exploration of uneven global development as part of the “ebb and flow of capitalism,” can be divided into three waves.
 The first wave, visible in the early 1960s, took the quantitative spatial models dominant at the time in geography, such as those concerning urbanization patterns, transportation linkages, regional development, and population movement, and began to apply them to “Third World” contexts.
 This second wave, linked to the turn toward Marxist theory by a new generation of geographers in the 1960s, explored the uneven geography of wealth and power produced by capitalism and launched a powerful critique of development intervention as imperialism.
 The third wave of debates emerged in the late 1980s–early 1990s and is associated with poststructural and postcolonial critiques gaining traction at the time in geography and related disciplines.

-Moving away from the conventional geopolitical analyses of territory, states, and nations, geographical research is now focused on the ways in which political identities are constituted in and through space and place, as well as the power and the marginalization associated with identity making and their implications for social justice.
+Moving away from the conventional geopolitical analyses of territory, states, and nations, geographical research is now focused on the ways that political identities are constituted in and through spaces and places at various sites and scales.
+Many geographers attend to how power gets articulated, who gets marginalized, and what this means for social justice.
 Poststructuralist theory problematized the fundamental premise that the literal subject is resolutely individual, autonomous, transparent, and all knowing.
-Feminist scholars have also insisted that the self is socially embedded and intersubjective.
-Meanwhile, research on geographies of gender and sexuality has emphasized the importance of embodied research.
-There are four prominent and inherently political themes of analysis in geographical research: nation states and nationalism; global identities; citizenship and the public sphere; and war and security.
-Geographers have critically examined the production and reproduction of national identity.
-Geographers have also focused on the contemporary transnationalization of political identity, as the mobility of people across borders becomes more intensive and extensive because of globalization.
-Consequently, globalization and global mobility have raised important questions around citizenship.
+Feminist and critical race scholars have also insisted that the self is socially embedded and intersubjective, but also that research needs to be embodied.
+There are four prominent and inherently political themes of analysis in contemporary geographical research that resonate with contemporary events: nation states and nationalism; mobility and global identities; citizenship and the public sphere; and war and security.
+Geographers have critically examined the production and reproduction of national identity, especially salient with the rise of authoritarianism.
+Geographers have also focused on the contemporary transnationalization of political identity as the mobility of people across borders becomes more intensive and extensive because of globalization.
+Consequently, globalization and global mobility have raised important questions around citizenship and belonging.
 Rethinking war and the political, as well as security, has also become a pressing task of geographers.
-Meanwhile, there has been a growing attention to the political identities of academics themselves, which resonates with a concern about forms of knowledge production.
+Meanwhile, there has been a growing attention to the political identities of academics themselves that resonates with a concern about forms of knowledge production.
 This concern exists alongside a critique of the corporatization of the university.
 Questions are being raised about whether academics can use their status as scholars to push forward public debate and policy making.

 World-systems theory is a multidisciplinary, macro-scale approach to world history and social change which emphasizes the world-system as the primary (but not exclusive) unit of social analysis.
 “World-system” refers to the inter-regional and transnational division of labor, which divides the world into core countries, semi-periphery countries, and the periphery countries.
 Though intrinsically geographical, world-systems perspectives did not receive geographers’ attention until the 1980s, mostly in economic and political geography.
 Nevertheless, geographers have made important contributions in shaping world-systems perspectives through theoretical development and critique, particularly in the understanding of urban processes, states, and geopolitics.
 The world-systems theory can be considered as a sub-discipline of the study of political geography.
 Although sharing many of the theories, methods, and interests as human geography, political geography has a particular interest in territory, the state, power, and boundaries (including borders), across a range of scales from the body to the planet.
 Political geography has extended the scope of traditional political science approaches by acknowledging that the exercise of power is not restricted to states and bureaucracies, but is part of everyday life.
 This has resulted in the concerns of political geography increasingly overlapping with those of other sub-disciplines such as economic geography, and, particularly, with those of social and cultural geography in relation to the study of the politics of place.